-• Checking the dust erased spots After step 3, you can display and check in detail the erased dust spots one by one by pressing the <Shift> + <F> keys.
-(Press the <Shift> + keys to return to the previous dust spot.)
+After step 3, you can display and check in detail the erased dust spots one by one by pressing the <F> key.
+(Press the key to return to the previous dust spot.)

-Canceling a specified erased dust spot only After step 3, you can press the <Shift> + <F> keys or the <Shift> + keys to display the erased dust spot, and then press the <Shift> + keys to cancel only the erased dust spot displayed.

-Switch between full screen display/normal screen display using shortcut keys
+- Canceling a specified erased dust spot only After step 3, you can press the <F> key or the key to display the erased dust spot, and then press the <delete> key to cancel only the erased dust spot displayed. - Switch between full screen display/normal screen display using shortcut keys

-You can also switch between full screen display/normal screen display by pressing the <Alt> + <Enter> keys.
+You can also switch between full screen display/normal screen display by pressing the $\$ + <F11> keys.